bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 >> 	Removes a link given the PropertyDescriptor of the link endpoint.

-# raco_gui module
+# `raco_gui` module reference
-When running python scripts inside the GUI, this module is available to interact with editor specific things.
-You'll need to add an explicit import statement for `raco_gui` in order to call the methods mentioned below.
+When running python scripts inside RaCoEditor, `raco_gui` is available to interact with editor specific things.
+You'll need to add an explicit import statement for the module in order to call the methods mentioned below.

 If you need to ensure that your scripts run both in headless and in gui, you can wrap the import and usages of these methods inside a `raco.isRunningInUi()` check.

-> getCurrentSelection()
+> getSelection()
 >> Returns a list of the currently selected editor objects.